 He ran track and cross-country at nearby Arlington High School.
-At 20, he ran his first Boston Marathon, one of 285 male entrants running for the alone.
+At 20, he ran his first Boston Marathon, one of 285 male entrants, but he didn’t finish.
 Like the other runners, he took the trolley or bummed a ride to get to the race.
 The last time he ran, in 1992, 9,629 men and women ran for $418,000 in prizes, including a Mercedes-Benz for the winner.

 The Boston Globe reported his bitterest defeat came in 1936.

 Kelley was a little cocky when he came up on a struggling Tarzan Brown, the mercurial Narragansett Indian who also won the Boston Marathon twice: